Stuycs-K/final-project-4-casado-victor-avrahami-michael/WORKLOG.md

 the method checks if the hive is connected, to be used when checking if a piece can move utilizes depth-first-search

+### date 5/24

+Added piece specific movement for Ant, Spider, and Queen added a way to find a neighbor based on a direction for grasshopper movement still have to test all of it so remains on branch